 A Review of Complex Numbers

 The imaginary unit is \(\sqrt{-1}\).
-It is often referred to as \(i\), but in electronics, often \(I\) is used for a DC current (time independent) and \(i\) is used for an AC current (time dependent)… also sometimes this convention is flipped.
-For sake of clarity, even if \(i\) is not being used to represent current, \(j\) is often used in the context of electronics for representing the imaginary unit
+It is often referred to as \(i\), but in electronics, \(I\) is often used for a DC current (time independent) and \(i\) is used for an AC current (time dependent).
+For clarity, \(j\) is used in electronics to represent the imaginary unit.

 \[j=\sqrt{-1}\]